-Sophia Davidson is currently in the 9th grade at the Winsor School in Boston.
+Sophia Davidson is a high school student at the Winsor School in Boston.
 In the summer of 2016, she fractured her leg and developed Complex Regional Pain Syndrome (CRPS).
 As a part of her recovery, she spent time in a multidisciplinary pain rehabilitation program, which included physical therapy and cognitive- behavioral therapy.
 Sophia is excited to join the Peer Advisory Board in order to share her story and coping techniques with the hope of helping other teens with chronic pain.
 She now leads the Peer Advisory board with the goal of making her story more accessible, spreading awareness on a larger level, and breaking down the stigma that comes with having an “invisible illness.”
 In the future, Sophia aspires to become a pediatric plastic and reconstructive surgeon and work both locally and abroad.
 In her free time, she enjoys writing and volunteering in schools.